Simaom23/HelBrain/README.md

 - Users can take notes that will be stored in the database

 Only the users can log in the app.
 The initial idea was do make a chat and rating system in the app but i did not have the time to make it and with these choice in mind i decided that the helpers could only register their contact information to be contacted outside the platform.

+#### Conclusion
+This project helped consolidate every concept learned during this course and even improve my hability to learn for myself.